The Song:Before going with the Dust Brothers for

 Odelay.
 Beck is probably performing the song for one of the first times ever, and may even be making up the lyrics as he goes.
 It wouldn't be recorded until approximately a year after this show.

 Presumably, Beck and band played "Minus" over the next few months in Australia and Asia, though unfortunately bootlegs from those tours are rare.
-One recording is from a radio appearence in Australia on August 22.
+One recording is from a radio appearance in Australia on August 22.
 This version is quick and has less punky guitar, but still fits in the same type of usual arrangement.
-The lyrics are slightly different from June 29, 1994, but not much, so it is a good time to bring up the early "Minus" lyrics (as the excellent sound quality helps)?though all these early live versions seem to have differences.
+The lyrics are slightly different from June 29, 1994, but not much, so it is a good time to bring up the early "Minus" lyrics (as the excellent sound quality helps)--though all these early live versions do seem to have some minor differences.

 Do it like you did when you did it down